 Time of payment.
 Employers must pay most employees at least twice a month.
 The pay periods should be as equal in length as possible.
 Employers may pay exempt employees at least once a month.
 This category includes administrative, executive, and professional employees, including teachers in elementary or secondary schools and outside salespersons (TX Labor Code Sec.
 61.011).
 Paydays must be designated in advance.
 If no payday is specified, paydays are on the 1st and 15th of each month.

 Commissions.
-Wages paid on commission and bonuses are due either by agreement between the employee and employer or a collective bargaining agreement, in a timely manner as is required for the payment of noncommission wages.
+Wages paid on commission and bonuses are due by either an agreement between the employee and employer or a collective bargaining agreement in a timely manner as is required for the payment of noncommission wages.

 Place of payment.
-Employers may give their employees their wages by (TX Labor Code Sec.
+Employers may give an employee his or her wages by (TX Labor Code Sec.
 61.017):

 • Delivering them to the employee at the employee's regular place of employment during regular employment hours